 If you have those four documents in place, you’ve officially done the bare minimum preparation for planning your estate.
 I can hear you now saying, “…but they cost too much…” Baloney.
 Unless you have a super complicated situation, you can get these forms to fill out yourself from places like LegalZoom (offers more support) or US Legal Forms (cheaper).
-If you need personalized attention, you can pay an attorney a few hundred bucks to put these forms together for you.
+If you need personalized attention, you can hire an attorney from a law firm like https://www.cunninghamlegal.com/ to put these forms together for you.
 My aunt has done estate planning for decades and does a top-notch job for what I believe is a reasonable price.
-Yes, it is more than these online services, but it is also one-on-one assistance through the process and all you have to do is read and sign the documents when the attorney is done.
+Yes, it is more than these online services, but it is also one-on-one assistance through the process and all you have to do is read and sign the documents when the estate planning attorney is done.

 These documents should all go in your Love Drawer with the rest of the things Stacy outlined in that post.
 Love your family enough to do this simple thing.